neondatabase/neon/docs/rfcs/002-storage.md

 Few databases are stored in one chunk, replicated three times

 - When database can't fit into one storage node it can occupy lots of chunks that were split while database was growing.
-Chunk placement on nodes is controlled by us with some automatization, but we alway may manually move chunks around the cluster.
+Chunk placement on nodes is controlled by us with some automatization, but we always may manually move chunks around the cluster.

 <img width="940" alt="Screenshot_2021-02-22_at_16 49 10" src="https://user-images.githubusercontent.com/284219/108729815-fb071e00-753b-11eb-86e0-be6703e47d82.png">